 This report provides a summary of the findings and other applicable information found/gathered during the social audit conducted on the above date only and does not officially confirm or certify compliance with any legal regulations or industry standards.
 The social audit process requires that information be gathered and considered from records review, worker interviews, management interviews and visual observation.
 More information is gathered during the social audit process than is provided here.
 The audit process is a sampling exercise only and does not guarantee that the audited site prior, during or post-audit, are in full compliance with the Code being audited against.
-The provisions of this Code constitute minimum and not maximum standards and this Code should not be used to prevent companies from exceeding these standards.
-Companies applying this Code are expected to comply with national and other applicable laws and where the provisions of law and this Code address the same subject, to apply that provision which affords the greater protection.
+The provisions of this Code constitute minimum and not maximum standards and this Code are expected to comply with national and other applicable laws and where the provisions of law and this Code address the same subject, to apply that provision which affords the greater protection.
 The ownership of this report remains with the party who has paid for the audit.
 Release permission must be provided by the owner prior to release to any third parties.